 - lab tests, such as blood and stool tests

-In some cases, collagenous colitis disappears on its own without treatment.
+In some cases, collagenous colitis disappears on its own.
 However, some people need treatment.

 Common diet changes include:

-- switching to a reduced-fat diet
+- eating a reduced fat diet

-- eating a gluten-free diet
+- opting for a gluten-free diet

 - drinking more fluids to prevent dehydration from diarrhea